josethomazini/python-test-template/README.md

 ### Start the watcher to run the tests whenever you save a python file:

-Ensure the virtualenv is enabled.
+Ensure the virtualenv is activated.

 ```
 scripts/watcher.sh
 ```
+---

+# Modify this template as you wish.
+Happy coding!